-The question everyone wants answered about a new job is “How much does it pay?”
-However, when considering an at-home call center salary, another question is “How does it pay?"
+The question everyone wants to be answered about a new job is “How much does it pay?”
+However, when considering an at-home call-center salary, another question is “How does it pay?"
 Virtual call centers have varying methods of calculating pay.

-When calculating their true hourly wage, independent contractors should figure in any training fees, unpaid training time or other pay deductions that companies may charge, and they should consider the portion of the self-employment taxes that they incur but employees don't.
-And both employees and contractors should calculate the ongoing and one-time external costs, such as Internet/phone service, headsets, computer equipment, virus scan subscriptions, etc., when calculating their hourly rate.
+When calculating their true hourly wage, independent contractors should figure in any training fees, unpaid training time, or other pay deductions that companies may charge, and they should consider the portion of the self-employment taxes that they incur, but employees don't.
+And both employees and contractors should calculate the ongoing and one-time external costs, such as Internet/phone service, headsets, computer equipment, and virus scan subscriptions when calculating their hourly rate.
 (Plus, these things may be tax deductions, so keep good records.)

 Call Center Hourly Rates

-Any call center job that advertises that it pays more than $12/hour is likely including the incentive in its average pay, looking for very specialized skills and experience (such as telehealth nursing jobs) or charging fees to its workers.
-As with a brick-and-mortar job, pay is often based on the average wage in the geographic area of the worker, so the same company may pay remote employees in different states different hourly wages.
+Any call center job that advertises that it pays more than $12 per hour is likely including the incentive in its average pay, looking for very specialized skills and experience (such as telehealth nursing jobs) or charging fees to its workers.
+As with a brick-and-mortar job, the pay is often based on the average wage in the geographic area of the worker, so the same company may pay remote employees in different states different hourly wages.

 Per-Call and Per-Minute Rates

 Agents compensated on a per-call and per-minute basis (or for “talk time”) are paid only for time on the phone—not for time waiting for calls to come in.
-The agent may have know ways to know if calls will come in a steady flow.
+The agent may have no way to know if calls will come in a steady flow.
 Per-call pay rates might be anywhere from $.10 to $.25 per minute, but there is no way to know in advance what this might work out to as an hourly rate.
-After some time on the job it is possible to calculate an average hourly wage, which then can be adjusted for the expenses incurred.
+After some time on the job, it is possible to calculate an average hourly wage, which then can be adjusted for the expenses incurred.